justmars/corpus-unpdf/docs/markers.md

 # Markers

-Typically used in the title page of a Decision document to determine the positions of Y-coordinates and to extract the metadata associated with the page.
+Typically used in title page of a Decision document to determine the positions of Y-coordinates and to extract the metadata associated with the page.

 !!!
 Warning

       Not all markers are found in the preliminary page.
-Hence, the need to find the anchoring start of content.
+Hence, need to find anchoring start of content.

 ## Court Composition